Journey through the Centers of the Human Design BodyGraph - The Ajna Center

 The Human Design System's Ajna Center

-Let's complete our Journey through the Centers of the Human Design Bodygraph with the hub of mental awareness in your life - your Ajna Center.
+Our Journey through the Centers of the Human Design Bodygraph takes us to the hub of mental awareness in your life - your Ajna Center.
+This is our Conceptualization Function in BG5 (career application of the Human Design System) Terms.
 To read the other Centers, search at the top right of this blog using the magnifying glass icon.

-As the Awareness Center that handles the conceptualization function of your mind.
-Here is the location of your design "crystal".
+As the Awareness Center that handles the conceptualization function of your mind, you can see that there are no motors (energy) connected to mind - mind is for communication, not action.
+Here is the location of your design "crystal" the dark matter that holds the genetic imprinting that makes your body what it is.
 Do you see all the calculations in red on the left side of your Human Design Chart?
 Your design (form) crystal received this unconscious genetic imprinting at eighty-eight degrees (about 88 or 89 days) of the Sun's movement before you were born.

 The Ajna is one of the three Awareness Centers in your bodygraph (Spleen and Solar Plexus being the other two).
 Ajna awareness is all about mind-consciousness that operates over all time - which is a reason we live with the notion of always having to make mental decisions.
 This mind-consciousness that can conceptualize about things outside of the present moment is also why we can worry about the future, and regret or obsess about the past, when we use our mind as a personal decision-making tool - which is not it's job.